Loading...

 Location: Online via Zoom

-A highly interactive course in which participants learn principles and practices of Improvisational Theater (IMPROV), including 1) accepting and building on another's statement; 2) listening and responding spontaneously; and 3) creating characters.
-Activities include "warm up" games, storytelling, rhyming, and creating varied types of scenes.
-In the virtual class, focus in on verbal activities.
-Improv Theater has been performed in Europe and the U.S. for many years; it is said to be especially useful for older people because it enables us to be more flexible and creative in responding to the challenges of aging and taking care of others who are aging.
+This highly interactive course introduces participants to the principles and practices of improvisational theater (IMPROV), including accepting and building on another’s “offer,” listening and responding spontaneously, and creating characters.
+Activities include warm-up games, storytelling, rhyming and scene creation.
+In the Online format, the focus is on verbal exercises with opportunities for physical expression.
+Improv has a long tradition in Europe and the U.S. and is considered especially beneficial for older adults, fostering creativity and spontaneity in responding to the challenges of aging.

 Maximum: 20